How To Move to Germany (2024 Guide)

 - Written statement declaring that you can support yourself during residency

-You’re allowed to stay in Germany up to nine months after your contract expires to secure work in the country, but your job must match your qualifications.
+You can stay in Germany for up to 18 months after your research contract expires to secure work, but your job must match your qualifications.

 Self-Employment Visas

 Self-employed or freelance workers can obtain a visa to work in Germany.
-This work permit allows you to start your business under certain conditions.
-You can set up a business under a self-employment visa and obtain a residence permit if you meet the following qualifications:
+This work permit allows you to start your business and obtain a residence permit if you meet the following criteria:

 - Your business fulfills economic demand.